 - should attend parent meetings,

 - be aware of student CPP activities, and

 - check their student's attendance and grades.

 Information for Middle School Students Only:

 The College and Career Exploration (CCE) club operates as an after-school program and is open to all students.
-Eighth grade students apply for membership in their high school CPP program through their middle school CCE representative.
+Eighth grade students interested in the high school program will apply through their club sponsor or counselor.